We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 He's a street thug.

-He's a community organizer, that's what you are.
+As a community organizer, that's what you are.

 You're a street thug.

-Elegance, eloquence, whatever you're gonna call it.
+Elegance, eloquence, whatever you're going to call it.

-Here's this little man child running around saying that Ryan isn't courageous and his bill isn't courageous.
+Here's this little man-child running around saying that Ryan isn't courageous and his bill isn't courageous.

 I read these questions and I hear these questions.